paulaperoutka/Clicky/README.md

 [minion-click.herokuapp.com](https://minion-click.herokuapp.com)

 ## Credits
-Thank you to http://despicableme.wikia.com/wiki/Minions for their profusion of minion pics!
+Thank you to [DespicableMe Wikia](http://despicableme.wikia.com/wiki/Minions) for their profusion of minion pics!